jennifer-language/jennifer/docs/horizon.md

   rather than another encoder branch.
 Until then, `label.image` (by reference) covers the stored-logo case.
-- **SQLite (`sql` engine backend).** SQLite stays parked here, and it is worth being precise about *why*, because it is not the reason it first looks like.
+- **SQLite (`sql` engine backend).** SQLite stays parked here, and it is worth being precise about *why*, because the reason is not what it first looks like.
   SQLite is **also** just a pure-Go `database/sql` driver - `modernc.org/sqlite`, registered with the same one-line `import _` as `go-sql-driver/mysql` or `pgx`, cross-compiling cleanly like any pure-Go package (the cgo